 Woman embroiled in S. Korean presidential scandal released

-A 20-year-old woman who was detained by South Korean authorities over a massive corruption scandal that centers on her jailed mother and the country's ousted president has been released.
-The Seoul Central District Court on Saturday rejected a warrant request by prosecutors to formally arrest Chung Yoo-ra, saying prosecutors had already gathered the essential evidence they need to push ahead with their investigation.
+In this Wednesday, May 31, 2017, file photo, Chung Yoo-ra, center, answers questions from the media after her arrival at the Incheon International Airport in Incheon, South Korea, after being extradited from Denmark.
+Choi, 20, who was detained by South Korean authorities over a massive corruption scandal that centers on her jailed mother Choi Soon-sil and the country's ousted president Park Guen-hye has been released.

 Discussions